 If your residents and/or property owners are motivated, that's a very helpful factor.
 Then you may be able to have a community-wide event offering information to property owners.

 Invite contractors also.
 You can legitimately point out to good contractors the market you offer, and help people make intelligent matches.
+Certainly contractors could benefit from being able to work on several houses in the same neighborhood at the same time, or nearly the same time.

 The building commissioner, or whoever issues building permits, may want to sponsor handouts or web pages to prevent certain common mistakes.